What is a Value Stream Map?

 Ask the tough questions.
 Are the bottlenecks or improvement opportunities easy to implement?
 Is the team that is impacted by the process improvements able to implement it based on current resources and funding?

 Cost of implementation may be another significant factor when ease of implementation is reviewed.
 Even if there is a positive Return on Investment, the cost of implementation may not always be available for smaller businesses.
-This will further define the prioritization of the improvement opportunities.
+This will further define the prioritization of improvement opportunities.

 Based on the culture of an organization, it may be pragmatic to review the process improvement opportunity to ensure it fits the organization’s culture.
 Ensure that improvements align with fundamental business best practices.
 Sometimes, teams change for the sake of changing.
 However, this may not benefit the overall business goals and objectives.